 1. A focus on hands-on experience versus academic work

-Online culinary-degree programs, on the other hand, tend to focus on subjects, such as business and management, that are best learned on the computer.
-Although there are exceptions, an online degree means you are more likely to spend your time reading and writing rather than cooking.
+Online culinary arts degree programs, on the other hand, tend to focus on subjects, such as business and management, that are best learned on the computer.
+Although there are exceptions, an online degree means you may spend more time reading and writing rather than cooking.

 2. A focus on individual work versus group work

-Most culinary-arts training occurs in group settings.
+Most culinary arts education occurs in group settings.
 This could mean critiquing recipes made that day, learning about wine or preparing consomme.
-However, you still should be asked to practice and demonstrate your newly-acquired skills on your own.
-This can be a way to evaluate your own abilities.
+However, usually you are asked to practice and demonstrate your newly-acquired skills on your own.
+This can be a good way to evaluate your own abilities.

 Though some culinary-school graduates, like personal chefs, work alone, most are part of a team.
 The ability to learn with and from others is a critical part of your education.

 3. A focus on required classes versus elective course